 In car accidents involving cell phone use, attorneys must prove that texting not only occurred behind the wheel, but that it was at least partially responsible for the crash.
 Several forms of evidence can be used to achieve this end, but it takes a skilled attorney to present evidence effectively.

 Don’t let negligent drivers in a McKinney car accident get away with texting behind the wheel.
-If you have been hurt by a driver texting while driving in McKinney, TX, contact Underwood Law Office at 469-573-4558 to learn about your options.
+If you have been hurt by a driver texting while driving in McKinney, TX, contact Underwood Law Office to learn about your options.

 Tags: McKinney car accident